 Decorating a space in your home can be challenging.
 Where do you begin?
 How do you make everything look good together?
-Our Designer, Danielle Matthies, has let us in on her creative process and how to use mood boards to help pull it all together.
+Our Designer, Danielle Matthies, let us in on her creative process and how to use mood boards to help pull it all together.
 To help inspire you, we’ve put together three different mood boards for an industrial styled space.
-Each mood board takes a twist on industrial with features leaning more toward urban, modern, or rustic industrial.
+Each mood board takes a twist on industrial with features leaning more toward rustic, modern, or urban industrial.

 START WITH THE BIG THINGS

 The most common way to start designing a space is to start with the big things.
 By BIG, we don’t just mean size, but also price.
 Find that staple piece for your space that you can build around.
 You may already own it or may be in search of it.
 This is typically going to be your sofa/sectional, media console, table, etc. On our mood boards, we started with selecting the sofas.
 You can see that each sofa has a different look even though they are all “industrial”.

 Once you have the big things selected, it is time to start pulling together the rest of the space.
 Look for accent furniture pieces like chairs, coffee tables, end tables, rugs and curtains.
 Collage photos of any inspiration pieces you find to help slowly bring everything together.